khalid-hussain/shaheen/chap7.md

 After a while, Abul Hassan along with the nobles of the Sultanate appeared from the door and the people looked at him in amazement.
 Seeing Abul Hassan coming down the stairs, Moosa and Al-Zaghairi quickly climbed down their horses.
-Naeem Ridwan, who was holding the reins of Badr Bin Mughira's horse, turned around and said, "His Royal Highness himself is coming."
-Badr Bin Mughira jumped off his horse.
+Naeem Ridwan, who was holding the reins of Badr bin Mughira's horse, turned around and said, "His Royal Highness himself is coming."
+Badr bin Mughira jumped off his horse.

 In the meantime, Abul Hassan had approached close to him.
 Instead of shaking his hand, he hugged him and put the garland of flowers around his neck.
 He then took the flag from the flag bearer and after kissing it, said, "Moosa!
 Give the good news to the people of Granada that from today the Frontier Falcon's flag shall flutter over our palace.
 Our flags have rotted.
-Badr Bin Mughira has brought us a new flag.
+Badr bin Mughira has brought us a new flag.
 Our swords were rusted.
 Nature has given us someone who would give them a new shimmer.
 We are thankful that the honorable guest has obliged us with his presence."